About

 4. Gaming

 I was quite the avid gamer as a teen, spending countless hours on the likes of Team Fortress 2, Minecraft and Guild Wars 2.
-I don’t actively play much these days, but I still like to keep up with the industry.
-Perhaps I’m just waiting for the next big thing to come along.
-I also really enjoy going to board game cafés and completing escape rooms with friends!
+While I’m much more casual these days, I’ve been picking up Guild Wars again ever since getting a Steam Deck!
+I also really enjoy going to board game cafés and completing escape rooms with friends.

 Places I’ve been